-After extensive review, BC Housing and S2 Architecture are pleased to present a redesign of the site which allows for a reoriented building.
+After extensive review, BC Housing and S2 Architecture are pleased to present a redesign of the site which allows for a reoriented building and a 10m setback from the south property line.
 This will allow two of three existing Garry Oak trees on site to be retained.
 The third Garry Oak tree, however, must be removed to allow for installation of civil connections as well as the drive aisle loading bay.